Data requirements for calculating emissions factor for a crop.

 - Management events that happened on the field per cultivation cycle (such as crop planting/harvest, tillage, irrigation and nutrient management).

 Every field must have historical management events.
 We require a minimum of 3 years of history but more ideally we recommend 5 years of history.
-And a field will also have a reporting period with management events.
+And a field will also have another year of a reporting period with management events.
 The reporting period is the cultivation cycle / period of time for which the GHG measurements will be taken.

 The DNDC model powering the Measure API is calibrated for specific farm management events, field locations and conditions.
 The table below outlines the relevant information used to model GHG outcomes.
 Not all data in the table is required, and some field management events listed below will not have occurred on every field and likewise should not be used.